DVA Psychologist

 FAQs

-Embark on a journey towards mental well-being with our expert, compassionate guidance.
+Embark on a journey towards mental well-being with our experienced, compassionate guidance.

-First, you'll need a referral from your GP to a DVA-affiliated psychologist.
+First, you'll need a valid referral from your general practitioner to a DVA-affiliated psychologist.
 Once the psychologist accepts your referral, they handle the billing with DVA, so you don't have to complete any further steps to claim your benefit.

 It's not always about a specific diagnosis or a mental illness – sometimes it's just about navigating life's challenges.
-For veterans, those challenges can be extremely varied and complex – which is why it's still completely acceptable to come and see a psychologist with issues related to your service that you might not consider to be conventionally defined as mental health challenges or illnesses.
+For veterans, those challenges can be extremely varied and complex, which is why it's still completely acceptable to come and see a psychologist or other medical specialist with issues related to your service that you might not consider to be conventionally defined as mental health challenges.

 Your first session can be daunting – especially if you've never seen a mental health professional before.
 Our first session will cover an initial assessment to see if we're a good match: we can talk through the challenges you're experiencing and any goals you've got for our sessions.
 It's also okay not to have any goals just yet!
 I'll guide you through, so don't feel pressured to prepare more than you're willing to.